 How to visit Brno from Prague:

-RegioJet trains ply the route between Prague and Brno, as do bus companies like FlixBus and Eurolines.
+RegioJet trains ply the route between Prague and Brno, as do bus companies like FlixBus.
 Both options take about 2.5 hours.
 Prices can be incredibly cheap, depending on how far in advance you book, so check to see which company has the best deal.

 Contributed by Veronika from Travel Geekery